gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

 ## Configuration validation

-Introduced in GitLab Runner 15.10, config validation checks the structure of the Runner `config.toml` file.
-The validator prints `info` level messages only.
+Introduced in GitLab Runner 15.10, configuration validation is a process that checks the structure of the GitLab Runner `config.toml` file.
+The validator provides `info` level messages only.

-{some other blurb}
+Please note that the GitLab Runner configuration validation is a _best effort_ and is currently only for informational purposes.
+It aims to assist users in identifying potential issues with their Runner configuration.
+However, it may not catch all possible problems, and the absence of any messages does not guarantee a flawless configuration.

+Over time, the validation process will be refined to provide more accurate, comprehensive and useful feedback.
+It is recommended to keep your GitLab Runner updated to benefit from the latest improvements and enhancements.

 ## The global section